ualib/agda-algebras/terms.lagda.rst

 Terms in Agda
 ------------------------

 We developed the notion of a term in a signature informally in :numref:`terms`.
 Here we formalize this concept in an Agda module called ``terms``.
 We start by defining a datatype called ``Term`` which, not surprisingly, represents the type of terms.
+The type ``X :  𝓧 ̇`` represents an arbitrary (infinite) collection of "variables."

 ::